avalanche-foundation/ACPs/README.md

 These terms are incorporated by reference into the repo; each ACP; all comments, oppositions and other posts and communications about an ACP, the ACP process and all repos associated with any ACP.

-**The administrators of this repository reserve the right to terminate access at any time, especially if you do not follow these terms.**
+**The maintainers of this repository reserve the right to terminate access at any time, especially if you do not follow these terms.**